wp-plugins/wp-mail-bank/readme.txt

 ###IMPORTANT: If you think you found a bug in WP Mail Bank or have any problem or question concerning WP Mail Bank, do not hesitate to contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

-***August 7, 2014: We're happy to announce that WP Mail Bank reached 700+ plugin downloads in only 1 week.
+***August 8, 2014: We're happy to announce that WP Mail Bank reached 800+ plugin downloads in only 10 days.
 We frequently receive positive feedback from people using our WP Mail Bank Plugin for WordPress.
 Thanks so much for your support!***

 ###Key Features :